Why the Word 'Recreational' Should Be Retired

 The term “recreational drug” surfaced in the Flower Power ‘60s to describe drug use for reasons other than medicinal.
 Cannabis was lumped in with heroin and cocaine as drugs people used to get wasted for no other reason than to get wasted.
 All these years later, cannabis is still lumped together with those drugs by the federal government as a Schedule 1 substance with no medical benefits.

 Aside from this not being accurate (the FDA just approved a CBD-based drug to treat epilepsy), the association of cannabis with those other recreational drugs -- which are pretty freakin’ dangerous -- makes the word toxic.
 It’s like having the last name Beiber.
 Nobody in the modern world is going to hear the name Beier and not think of Justin.
-Even if you have zero familial relation with that Hitler, it’s guilt by association.

 Then there’s the whole notion of what makes something “recreational.”
 The only other association most of us have with that word is what goes down at our local community center.
 There’s recreational swimming, recreational basketball, recreational Ultimate Frisbee (that is coincidently played by many cannabis users, but still…).
 Used in that context, recreational implies childish, fun, carefree activities -- not adult, safe, and responsible.